Too Low to be paddled

 Paddlers are advised to exercise caution

-Weather on the river today will be snow showers, mainly after noon. high near 39. south southeast wind 7 to 10 mph becoming west in the afternoon. winds could gust as high as 16 mph. chance of precipitation is 80%. new snow accumulation of less than a half inch possible.
+Weather on the river today will be sunny, with a high near 69. breezy, with a south southwest wind 11 to 16 mph becoming west 19 to 24 mph in the morning. winds could gust as high as 37 mph.

 Temps are expected to range between